Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Finite intrinsic dimension and absence of spurious valleys

-\begin{theorem}[Quadratic networks] For two-layers NNs $\Phi(\bx;\btheta) = \bu^T\rho(\bW\bx)$ with quadratic activation function $\rho(z) = z^2$ and one-dimensional output ($m=1$), the square loss function $L(\btheta) = \expval\abs*{\Phi(\bX;\btheta) - Y}^2$ admits no spurious valleys in the over-parametrized regime $p \geq 2n+1 = O(n)$. \end{theorem} This result is in line with the one from Soltanolkotabi et al. \cite{soltanolkotabi2017theoretical}, where the authors proved absence of spurious local minima when $p\geq 2n$, but for fixed second layer weights.
-The proof (reported in Section \ref{sec:no spurious valleys proofs}) consists in constructing a path satisfying \ref{p:conn} and improves upon the proof of Theorem \ref{master_theorem} by leveraging the special linearized structure of the network for quadratic activation.
+\paragraph{Sketch of the proof} The proof (reported in Section \ref{sec:no spurious valleys proofs}) consists in constructing a path satisfying property \ref{p:conn} and improves upon the proof of Theorem \ref{master_theorem} by leveraging the special linearized structure of the network for quadratic activation.
 For every parameter $\btheta = (\bu,\bW) \in \mathbb{R}^{p}\times \mathbb{R}^{p\times n}$, we can write